MarcGrol/go-training/README.md

     git clone https://github.com/MarcGrol/go-training.git

-Source-code of all the examples, exercises and solutions will end up in the just cloned directort tree:
+Source-code of all the examples, exercises and solutions will end up in the just cloned directory tree:

     cd go-training